oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 Navigate to the Area Analysis section of the optimization reports for `part1_pointers` and `part3_hosts`.
 The Kernel System section displays the area consumption of each kernel.
 Notice that the `MultiMMIP` kernel consumes less area under all categories than the `PointerIP` kernel.
 This is due to stall-free memory accesses and the removal of arbitration logic.
 The fixed-latency on-chip block RAMs can be accessed with stall-free load/store units (LSUs), and giving each memory access a single dedicated interface allows the removal of arbitration logic.

-Navigate to the Loop Throughput section under Throughput Analysis, and you will see that the `MultiMMIP` kernel has a lower latency than the `PointerIP` kernel, and there are less blocks being scheduled.
+Navigate to the Loop Throughput section under Throughput Analysis: the `MultiMMIP` kernel has a lower latency than the `PointerIP` kernel, and there are less blocks being scheduled.
 This is because the kernel has access to all 3 memories in parallel without contention.

-Observe how the 32-bit LSUs are coalesced for you, after unrolling the for-loop.
+Observe how the 32-bit LSUs are now coalesced, after unrolling the for-loop.

-## Running the Sample
+## Run the `mmhost` Sample

 ### On Linux